WCSCourses/prs_2023/modules/Day2.docx.md

 ![Figure 1.4](/images/Day2.docx_folder/images-036.png)

  A disadvantage of the quantile plot is that it only separate samples into quantiles of equal size.
 However, it is sometimes interesting to investigate whether a specific strata (e.g. top 5% of samples),contain a higher PRS than the reference strata.
-For example, ([**mavaddat_prediction_2015**](https://doi:10.1093/jnci/djv036)) found that samples in the highest 1% of PRS distribution have a 2.81 increased OR of breast cancer when comparing to samples at the middle quantiles (40th to 60th percentile).
+For example, ([**Mavaddat, N et al., 2015**](https://doi:10.1093/jnci/djv036)) found that samples in the highest 1% of PRS distribution have a 2.81 increased OR of breast cancer when comparing to samples at the middle quantiles (40th to 60th percentile).
 We can mimic their table by using *\--quant-break*, which represents the upper bound of each strata, and *\--quant-ref*, which represents the upper bound of the reference quantile:
 ```
 Rscript ./Software/PRSice.R
 --prsice Software/PRSice_linux